 WILL MAKE YOU SICK AND DIE YOUNG!

 It will ruin everything you do to be healthy.
 EVERYTHING.
 Nothing else you do can overcome this hormone imbalance.
-Diet, exercise, good thoughts, vitamins, even morning UV on your retina … nothing.
+Diet, exercise, good thoughts, vitamins, even morning sunshine … nothing.

 Sleep is restorative.
 Blue light toxicity will ruin it.